Flight Compensation for Missed Connections due to Delays, Cancellations, and more

-According to UK and EU law, if you miss a connecting flight due to flight delay, cancellation, or being denied boarding you could be entitled to up to £520 compensation.
+Under UK and EU law, if you miss a connecting flight due to a delay, cancellation, or being denied boarding, you may be entitled to compensation of up to £520.
+This compensation aims to alleviate the inconvenience and ensure that airlines are held accountable for disruptions that cause significant delays in reaching your final destination.

 If you missed a connecting flight because of delay, cancellation or overbooking you could be eligible for up to £520 in compensation.